Guyasuta: Pontiac's War

 Guyasuta and Tahaiadoris visited several of the Ohio Valley tribes and sent wampum war belts to tribes in the Illinois country, trying to convene a war conference in Sandusky, but many tribal leaders were skeptical of their plan.
 Native American communities were still recovering from the French and Indian War and were not ready to make enemies of the British and their powerful armies.
 Even Jeffery Amherst, Commander-in-Chief of the Forces in the British Army, dismissed the scheme, doubting that the tribes could coordinate such a massive and complex operation.
 But Amherst then began implementing policies that increased tension among Native Americans.
 He demanded that captives be returned and that Native Americans accused of committing crimes against white settlers be tried and punished according to British law.
 He also severely restricted the quantity and types of goods to be sold or given to the Indians, particularly firearms and alcohol.
 Amherst was opposed to the practice of gift-giving, a traditional part of Native American alliances, as he felt this supported a "culture of dependency."
 This created a wave of anger and resentment that Pontiac exploited in 1763, after it was announced that France had signed a peace treaty with Britain and the Pays d'en Haut would come under British control, contrary to previous British promises to leave the region.

 Although the Seneca remained neutral during the war, Guyasuta and other Seneca warriors took part in the capture of Fort Venango, gaining entrance to the fort by pretending to be unarmed and friendly.
 A few days later, Guyasuta and his warriors joined in the assault on Fort Presque Isle and then participated in the siege of Fort Pitt.
-When Colonel Henry Bouquet arrived with a relief column, Guyasuta joined Delaware and Shawnee warriors in trying to prevent it from reaching the fort.
+When Colonel Henry Bouquet arrived with a relief column, Guyasuta joined Lenape and Shawnee warriors in trying to prevent it from reaching the fort.
 They were defeated at the Battle of Bushy Run.
 Guyasuta signed a preliminary peace agreement on August 12 1764, and participated in the handover of captives, including his own adopted son, Simon Girty.